Dilatancy (granular material): Phenomenon

+Significance

 Because of dilatancy, the angle of friction increases as the confinement increases until it reaches a peak value.
 After the peak strength of the soil is mobilized the angle of friction abruptly decreases.
 As a result, geotechnical engineering of slopes, footings, tunnels, and piles in such soils have to consider the potential decrease in strength after the soil strength reaches this peak value.

 Poorly / uniformly graded silt with trace sand to sandy that is non-plastic can be associated with challenges during construction, even when they are hard.
 These materials often appear to be granular because the silt is so coarse and thus may be described as dense to very dense.

 Vertical excavations below the water table in these soil types exhibit short term stability, similar to many dense sandy soil deposits, in part due to matric suction.

 However, as shearing of the soil occurs in the active wedge due to gravity forces, strength is lost and the rate of failure accelerates.
 This can be exacerbated by hydrostatic forces developing at the location(s) where water (drains to and) collects in tension cracks in or near the back of the active wedge.
 Generally retrogressive spalling manifests, often accompanied by piping / internal erosion.

 The use of appropriate filters is critical to managing these materials; a preferred filter might be a #4 sized clear gravel / coarse-grained sand as a commercial aggregate which is generally readily available.
 Some non- woven filter fabrics are also suitable.
 As with all filters, D15 and D50 compatibility criteria should be checked.